 This section provides an overview of ICANN's revenue, starting with the assumptions that are underlying to the FY16 estimates (Tables 1 and 2).
-The best estimate corresponds to the retained FY16 revenue for the purpose of this budget.
-The High and Low estimates provide for a sensitivity analysis of some of the revenue items and are the result of variations of the best estimate.
+The best estimate corresponds to the retained FY16 revenue for the purpose of this draft budget submitted to public comment.
+The High and Low estimates provide for a sensitivity analysis of some of the revenue items.